 - A developer account: You will need a developer account to submit the app in the app store.
-For Android, it is Google Play Store and for iOS, it is the App Store.
+For Android, it is the Google Play Store and for iOS, it is the App Store.
 It costs $99 per year for an app on the Apple App Store and $25 for the Google Play Store.
 And to keep the app relevant, there will end a number of updates that you will be required to test on a device before rolling out for the users.

 - Game Assets: Whether you are going 2D or 3D, you will need game assets.
-You can find a lot of free resources online and some game companies even have got their own landscapes.
+You can find a lot of free resources online and some game app development companies even have got their own landscapes.
 But if you go deep, the best way to make your game app unique is by creating things like the background, music, characters, and menus yourself.

 How To Pick The Game Engine For Your App?

-The game engine is the platform on which you will try your hands on the mobile game development.
+The game engine is the platform on which you will try your hands on mobile game development.
 Therefore, it becomes very crucial to go with a game engine that suits the needs of your gaming app.

 To make it easier for you, I have categorized the game engine on the following features: